SYSTEMS-OPERATOR/GPT-NEXT/README.md

 loader.save_model("optimized_model.safetensors")
 ```

+RingLoader checks the model file before every step 🛡️ so your workflow stays safe.

 ## Contributing 🙌
 We welcome contributions from the community.
 Please refer to the [CONTRIBUTING.md](LINK_TO_YOUR_CONTRIBUTING.MD) for guidelines on how to contribute.